xudafeng/startserver/README.md

 > Yet an other http server.

-> Be more easy to generate a slider.
+> And generate a slider easily.

 ## Installation